 One of the first books I read about saving money was this one: America's Cheapest Family Gets You Right on the Money.
 This couple writes in such an engaging way that it's fun to read and I learned so much!
 This book I read over every few years and I swear I find new things!
 I later read their Cut Your Grocery Bill in Half Book and there were tips I heard before or read about elsewhere.
 Many tips I still use to this day!

 Money Secrets from the Amish was another one I read that I learned from.
 The book truly goes into how to REALLY use it up, wear it out, make do, or do without.
 Plus some of the ways to cook and save money we put into action!

 Suddenly Frugal is a book with TONS of money-saving tips on EVERY aspect of living, from your house to entertainment to your car and even vacations!

 While I don't think everyone should/can do the Dave Ramsey Total Money Makeover method I think you should read the book.
 While we didn't hit Dave's method hard we used some of his advice in our budget.
 It's worth a read for sure!

-Next I recommend 1/2 Price Living from Ellie Kay.
-She is a former military wife and talks about living on 1 income, there are many great tips in this books.
+Next, I recommend 1/2 Price Living from Ellie Kay.
+She is a former military wife and talks about living on 1 income, there are many great tips in this book.
 Plus she has many other great money books you can see them all here.